Skip to main content

 • Use a HEPA air purifier in rooms where you spend the most time

-• Don't disturb visible mold — this releases more spores into the air
+• Don't disturb visible mold; doing so releases more spores into the air

 • Spend time outside the home when possible to give your body a break